Enabling NIC Multi-Queue¶

 NIC multi-queue can be enabled on an ECS only when the ECS specifications, virtualization type, and image OS meet the requirements described in this section.

-For details about the ECS specifications that support NIC multi-queue, see ECS Specifications and Types.
+For details about the ECS specifications that support NIC multi-queue, see ECS Specifications.

 Note